Skip to main content

 The reaction of proteins with a variety of free radicals and reactive oxygen species (ROS) leads to oxidative protein modifications such as the formation of protein hydroperoxides, hydroxylation of aromatic groups and aliphatic amino acid side chains, oxidation of sulfhydryl groups, oxidation of methionine residues, conversion of some amino acid residues into carbonyl groups, cleavage of the polypeptide chain, and formation of cross-linking bonds.
 Aromatic and sulfur-containing amino acid residues are particularly susceptible to oxidative modification.

-Unless repaired or removed from cells, oxidized proteins are often toxic and can impair cellular viability, since oxidatively modified proteins can form large aggregates.
-Oxidatively damaged proteins undergo selective proteolysis, primarily by the 26S proteasome in a ubiquitin- and ATP-independent way.
-Upon extensive protein oxidation, these aggregates can become progressively resistant to proteolytic digestion and actually bind the 20S proteasome and irreversibly inhibit its activity.
+Unless repaired or removed from cells, oxidized proteins are often toxic and can impair cellular viability, as they can form large aggregates.
+Oxidatively damaged proteins undergo selective proteolysis, primarily by the 26S proteasome, in a ubiquitin- and ATP-independent way.
+Upon extensive protein oxidation, these aggregates can become progressively resistant to proteolytic digestion, bind the 20S proteasome, and irreversibly inhibit its activity.

 Protein carbonylation is defined as an irreversible posttranslational modification (PTM) whereby a reactive carbonyl moiety, such as an aldehyde, ketone, or lactam, is introduced into a protein.
 The first identified source of protein-bound carbonyls was metal-catalyzed oxidation (MCO).
-MCO results from the Fenton reaction when transition metal ions are reduced in the presence of hydrogen peroxide, generating highly reactive hydroxyl radicals in the process.
-These hydroxyl radicals can oxidize amino acid side chains or cleave the protein backbone, leading to numerous modifications including reactive carbonyls.
-For example, oxidation of proline and arginine results in the production of glutamic semialdehyde, while lysine is oxidized to aminoadipic semialdehyde and threonine to 2-amino-3-ketobutyric acid.
+MCO results from the Fenton reaction when transition metal ions are reduced in the presence of hydrogen peroxide, generating highly reactive hydroxyl radicals.
+These hydroxyl radicals can oxidize amino acid side chains or cleave the protein backbone, leading to numerous modifications, including the formation of reactive carbonyls.
+For example, the oxidation of proline and arginine results in the production of glutamic semialdehyde, while lysine is oxidized to aminoadipic semialdehyde and threonine to 2-amino-3-ketobutyric acid.
 Direct oxidation of other amino acid residues can also lead to protein-bound carbonyls.
 Tryptophan oxidation by ROS produces at least seven oxidation products.
-Among them are kynurenine and N-formyl kynurenine, as well as their hydroxylated analogs, which contain aldehyde or keto groups formed by oxidative cleavage of the indole ring.
+Among them are kynurenine and N-formyl kynurenine and their hydroxylated analogs, which contain aldehyde or keto groups formed by oxidative cleavage of the indole ring.

-Another important source of protein-bound carbonyls is reactive lipid peroxidation products, which are produced during oxidation of polyunsaturated fatty acids.
+Another important source of protein-bound carbonyls is reactive lipid peroxidation products formed during the oxidation of polyunsaturated fatty acids.
 Protein carbonylation can also occur via glycoxidation.
 Reactive α-carbonyls formed during glycoxidation, such as glyoxal, methylglyoxal, and 3-deoxyglucosone, can then modify the basic residues Lys and Arg to generate, for example, pyrralines and imidazolones.
 Glycation (i.e., the reaction of reducing sugars such as glucose or fructose with the side chains of lysine and arginine residues) forms Amadori and/or Hynes products.
-These glycated residues can be further changed by ROS into advanced glycation end products (AGE) carrying carbonylated moieties.
+ROS can further convert these glycated residues into advanced glycation end products (AGEs), which carry carbonyl moieties.

 Figure \(\PageIndex{11}\): Hydroxlation of lysine and proline.
 Xu, Y., et. al. (2014) Int J Mol Sci 15(5):7594-7610.